Using open spaces to remove carbon

-These measures will help us protect and increase carbon removals:
+Some measures that will help us protect and increase carbon removals:

-• Research and trialling to identify further steps that can be taken.
+- Research and trialling further steps that can be taken.

 We invest more than £40 million a year to protect our green spaces.
 These sites, most of which are charitable trusts, are run at little or no cost to the communities that they serve.
 They include important wildlife habitats, Special Areas of Conservation, Sites of Special Scientific Interest, and National Nature Reserves and are protected from being built on by special legislation.